AVTpepper/project1_history_website/README.md

 - __Gallery page__:
     - Again, the low performance is due to large image dimensions.
-    - According to the report, the low score for best practices is due to browser erros and something to do with cookies and loading up the YouTube video.
+    - According to the report, the low score for best practices is due to browser errors and something to do with cookies and loading up the YouTube video.

 ![gallery-page-lighthouse-results](/assets/images/gallery-page-lighthouse-results.png)